CS207G7/cs207-FinalProject/README.md

 Installation
 ------------

-Install the package `pip3 install chemkin`, and `from kinetics import chemkin`, and you can access any function you wish.
+1. Install the package `pip3 install chemkin`, and `from kinetics import chemkin`, and you can access any function you wish.
+Notice that for this installation method, to run the test suite, you need to navigate to the root foler of this package.
+2. Clone the repo, and run `python3 setup.py install`, to run the test suite, run `python3 setup.py test`.

 Main Utilities